Reduce Import Duties with FTA Strategy

 Do I need an FTA assessment for every shipment?

-No. Once we’ve verified your product qualifies, that assessment is valid for as long as your sourcing and manufacturing process remain the same.
-If you change suppliers or add new components, you should get a reassessment.
+No. Once verified, the assessment is valid as long as your sourcing and manufacturing remain the same.
+If you change suppliers or add components, get a reassessment.

 What if my product doesn’t qualify?

-We’ll provide recommendations on how to adjust your sourcing or manufacturing to qualify.
+We’ll provide recommendations on how to adjust your sourcing or manufacturing.
 Sometimes, small changes (like switching one component to a NZ supplier) can push you over the RVC threshold.

 Can I self-certify for FTAs?

 Under CPTPP and RCEP, yes.
-Exporters can self-certify using an “Origin Declaration” instead of getting a Chamber-stamped COO.
-However, you’re still legally liable for the accuracy of your claim, which is why an FTA assessment is crucial.
+You can self-certify using an “Origin Declaration” instead of a Chamber-stamped COO.
+However, you’re still legally liable for accuracy — which is why an FTA assessment is crucial.

 Do I need a different COO for each FTA?

 Sometimes.
 China-NZ FTA requires a specific “Form E” Certificate.
 CPTPP and RCEP allow either a Chamber COO or self-certification.
-We guide you on which form to use after the FTA assessment.
+We guide you on which form to use after assessment.

 What documents do I need to provide?